 In their 2007 consultation paper, the Law Commissions of England and Scotland proposed to abolish "basis of the contract" clauses in both consumer and business insurance.

-Section 6 of the Consumer Insurance (Disclosure and Representations) 2012 implements this ban for consumer insurance, although the Act is not yet in force.
+Section 6 of the Consumer Insurance (Disclosure and Representations) 2012 implements this ban for consumer insurance.
 Insurers will, however, still be able to include specific warranties in their policies.

 The 2012 consultation paper reiterates the proposed abolition of basis of the contract clauses in business insurance.
 Any clause which purports to give warranty status to answers in a proposal form would be of no effect.
 As with consumers, insurers would still be able to use warranties of past or present fact, but these would have to be included specifically in the contract.